Nie-Mand/Typescript-boilerplate/README.md

-# Once | Niemands Boilerplate built with NX
+# Niemands Boilerplate built with NX

-This is a boilerplate built with NX, React, NextJS, Express with Typescript Flavour
+This is a boilerplate built with NX, React, NextJS, Express with Typescript Flavour, already configured with TailwindCSS and Redux

 ## Setup